iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    vibratory feeder.
 We'll start by examining the raw data to better understand the signal itself, then convert that data to its STFT representation and feed it into the autoencoder.
-By the end, we'll have a clearer understanding of what machine learning can offer beyond the "black mystery box" that it may appear to many people in the field of vibration analysis.
+By the end, we'll have a clearer understanding of what machine learning can offer beyond the "black magic box" that it may appear to many people in the field of vibration analysis.

 ### Real-world Vibratory Feeder Data